Skip to main content

 • Application logic depends on more than the latest block

-• Application needs access to real-time & historical on-chain data
+• The application needs access to real-time and historical onchain data

 • Data needs to be queried frequently or predictably

-• Applications span multiple supported networks and need a unified data layer
+• The application spans multiple networks and needs a unified data layer

 • Backend reliability becomes a priority